vega/altair/doc/user_guide/marks/image.rst

 In the layered chart, images may overlap one other, using the faceted chart instead can avoid this issue.

-If you are searching for image tooltip that can show image while hovering on a point, please see :ref:`Image Tooltip <gallery_image_tooltip>`.
+If you're looking to learn how to create an image tooltip that displays an image when hovering over a point, please see :ref:`Image Tooltip <gallery_image_tooltip>`.
+However, if the images for the tooltip are stored as NumPy arrays, please refer to :ref:`Displaying Numpy Images in Tooltips <numpy-tooltip-imgs>`.

 Use Local Images As Image Marks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^